 Happy Friday Y'all!!
 Show your families that you love them this weekend in some way, small or big!!
 God Bless, and I love you all!!

 In one of my recent classes, there was talk about transparency.
 As ministers, how transparent should we be?
 Should we be 100% "see through"?
 Or is it okay, at times, to be translucent or even opaque?
 I've heard pastors tell all their business in the pulpit, in effort to be transparent and make certain points.
 Imagine going deeply into your past transgressions, in much detail, before an audience that includes and age range from 1 to 75.
 Is this 100% transparency appropriate for everyone in the audience?
 Not only must we consider the age range, but we also must consider varying levels of mental and spiritual maturity.
 This is just a quick snippet of a thought that has been stalking me ever since I witnessed a few of my writings being bitten off of and regurgitated by a particular minister, as his own.

 We all need a good laugh, every now and then, right??
 HAPPY MONDAY!!
 Ya'll have an AWESOME week!!

 P.S.
 If I have made any sense in this post, AWESOME!
-I
+If not, my bad.

 I saw a car commercial last night, and the voice of the commercial mentioned, "Courage invites critics."
 Good point, I thought to myself.
 Think about the times in your life when your heart burned to do something outside of the norm, something different, something that went totally against family or religious tradition.
 Were you not heavily criticized by those around you??
 Was your sanity not questioned??
 Were you not placed at a distance from some who once walked closely beside you?
 I encourage you all to NEVER allow the critics to move you out of your courageous hearts, into fearful minds!!
 Yes, there is a such thing as "constructive" criticism, but when you KNOW your own heart and KNOW what God has placed there for you to pursue and to accomplish, then you HAVE to move forward with what you KNOW to be true.
 Constructive criticism is good and it only plays into you completing your mission and achieving your goal.
 That's how you determine the type to criticism you're receiving.
 Is it to build you up or tear you down?